sparameswaran/offline-gen/README.md

 Offline Generator of Concourse pipelines

 # Motivation
 There are situations where online access is not permitted or allowed.
-This implies Concourse pipelines would be unable to download github resources, docker images, Pivotal Tiles and other artifacts from online sources in such airgapped environments.
+This implies Concourse pipelines would be unable to download Github resources, docker images, Pivotal Tiles and other artifacts from online sources in such airgapped environments.
+Added complexity is that concourse pipeline are built around using docker images for running its tasks and hence each of the pipeline tasks would have to be modified to use a cached docker tarball (as well as saving those docker images locally).
+This requires manual creation of offline specific tasks and pipelines.

-The motivation of this tool is to alleviate the problem of tracking down and saving the online resources into blobstores, creating and maintaining manually a different set of pipelines that refer to these offlined resources.
-Rather use a tool to automatically harvest the resources referred in a pipeline into a S3 compatible blobstore, generate the offline pipeline that refers to these saved artifacts and allow execution in isolated/offline mode.
+The motivation of this tool is to alleviate the problem of tracking down and saving the online resources into Blobstores, creating and maintaining manually a different set of pipelines that refer to these offlined resources.
+Rather use a tool to automatically harvest the resources referred in a pipeline into a S3 compatible Blobstore, generate the offline pipeline that refers to these saved artifacts and allow execution in isolated/offline mode.

 # Overview
-Creates two separate pipelines that handle:
+Generate two separate pipelines that handle:
-* Upload of all the contents referred by a concourse pipeline to S3 Blobstore
+* Blob Upload pipeline: upload of all the contents referred by a concourse pipeline to S3 Blobstore
   * Github repositories
   * Docker images (as tarballs)
   * Files or nested folders (as tarballs for multiple files)
   * Pivnet Tiles (with stemcells)
   * Non-Pivnet Tiles (like Ops Mgr Ova file)
-* Offline Pipeline that uses only offlined version of resources saved in S3 Blobstore
+* Offline Pipeline: uses only offlined version of resources saved in S3 Blobstore

-Offline-gen Design
+##Offline-gen Design
 <div><img src="images/offline-gen-arch.png" width="500"/></div>

 The tool requires a s3 compatible blobstore like minio to be running and accessible from the concourse pipelines.

-The generated offline and blobstore pipelines would refer to hard coded s3 blobstore details used by the offline-gen tool to store and save artifacts.
+The generated offline and blobstore pipelines would refer to parameterized s3 blobstore to store and save artifacts.

+The Offline-gen and Blob Upstore pipeline are both expected to run in an online environment so they can grab down resources they are dependent on (for offline-gen) or save them into the S3 blobstore (as for blob-upload pipeline).
+The offline-gen does not require specifying the version of tiles or products etc. The blob upload pipeline does require them to save the correct version into the blobstore.

-Once the blobs have been saved into a blobstore, these can be exported and imported into a different s3 blobstore.
-The generated pipelines would be saved under <run-id>/resources/offline-gen/<offline|blobstore-upload>-<pipeline-name>.yml
+Once the blobs have been saved into a blobstore, these can be exported and imported into a different S3 blobstore.
+The generated pipeline templates would be saved  along with the blobs under <run-id>/resources/offline-gen/<offline|blobstore-upload>-<pipeline-name>.yml
 <div><img src="images/offlinegen-output.png" width="450"/></div>

+The airgapped environment is expected to have minimally a Concourse Execution environment along with the exported Blobstore artifacts expected by the offline pipeline.

+The offline pipeline can then be run by pointing to the cached S3 blobstore artifacts to execute the target pipeline in the airgapped environment without reaching outside.

 # Running as a Concourse pipeline